 This winter citrus salad is the perfect easy dinner.
 Light up your meal with fresh oranges, spinach, pistachios, and goat cheese and top it with a our favorite homemade citrus dressing recipe.

-My husband Tim waits all year long for January and the peak of citrus season.
+My husband Tim waits all year long for the peak of citrus season.
 Our fridge is always overflowing with oranges, clementines, and blood oranges because he loves to sit and peel them as a way to relax.

 I'm not kidding, I've watched him take 45 minutes to peel an orange "just so."
 The man is obsessed.

 I decided to make our family's favorite salmon recipe and pair it with a fresh spinach and citrus salad for dinner to use up some of his stash of oranges in the fridge.